Managing Director, Strategy, Financial Services

 Dr Guy Debelle commenced as Deputy Governor of the Reserve Bank of Australia on 18 September 2016.
 He is Deputy Chair of the Reserve Bank Board and Chair of the Reserve Bank's Risk Management Committee.
 Prior to his current role, Dr Debelle was the Assistant Governor (Financial Markets).

 In May 2019, Dr Debelle was appointed Chair of the Global Foreign Exchange Committee (GFXC).
-Prior to this, he was on the BIS Foreign Exchange Working Group responsible for the development of the Global Code of Conduct for the Foreign Exchange Market as well as Chair of the Australian Foreign Exchange Committee.
+Prior to this, he was Chair of the BIS Foreign Exchange Working Group responsible for the development of the Global Code of Conduct for the Foreign Exchange Market as well as Chair of the Australian Foreign Exchange Committee.

 Dr Debelle worked at the International Monetary Fund, Bank for International Settlements, Australian Treasury and as a visiting professor in economics at the Massachusetts Institute of Technology (MIT).
 He graduated from the University of Adelaide with an honours degree in economics and gained his PhD in economics at MIT under Stanley Fischer and Rudi Dornbusch.